-B.3 Implementation of channels
+B.5 Implementation of channels

-The data type of a channel is 'pointer to channel'.
+A channel is implemented as a pointer to a channel word.
 When mapping channels to specific transputer links, the channel word is placed at the specified address for scalar channels.
-Arrays of channels are mapped as arrays of pointers to channels.
+Arrays of channels are mapped as arrays of pointers to channel words.

-As a result of this PLACE ing arrays of channels is implemented such that:
+As a result of this PLACEing arrays of channels is implemented such that:

+'''

 PLACE array.of.channels AT n:

+'''